-- i Throughout these guidelines, we assume that 1 physical core is equivalent to 2 virtual/hyperthreaded CPUs (vCPUs).
-Each LogStream instance requires the following resources to run, beyond those reserved for the vCPU's operating system: - +4 physical cores, +8GB RAM - 5GB free disk space (more if persistent queuing is enabled)
+- Memory (MB): Amount of memory available to each Worker Process, in MB.
+Defaults to 2048. - i Throughout these guidelines, we assume that 1 physical core is equivalent to 2 virtual/hyperthreaded CPUs (vCPUs).
+Each LogStream instance requires the following resources to run, beyond those reserved for the vCPU's operating system:

+- +4 physical cores, +8GB RAM - 5GB free disk space (more if persistent queuing is enabled)